4pplet/cyber60/ZMK-config_steps.md

 I'd recommend to use Visual studo code for this, but use a editor of your liking.
 ## 4: Push the code to GitHub
 4: Push the code to your fork on GitHub
-- The firmware will now build using GitHub actions
+- The firmware will now build using GitHub actions and be available as a artifact called "firmware"
 ## 5: Locate the build in GitHub actions
 Open the github actions tab and click on your commit
 - If the changes you made are correct/working, there should be green check marks.